-How to make this butternut squash salad perfect for you or your guests:
+How to customize this butternut squash salad for you or your guests

 There are a few main elements in this recipe that you can change: the grain, the legume, the green, the toppings, and the squash.
 Of course, you can always change the flavor too.